We're actively recruiting a new PhD student to join us in the

 The Wheeler lab designs algorithms and statistical methods for

-particularly focused on the alignment of biological sequences
+We are particularly focused on the annotation of biological sequences

 and the accompanying problem of searching for similar